 In rural areas, your GP may refer you to a local specialist or treatment centre, or to a visiting oncologist.
-Depending on the type of cancer, they may recommend you travel to a centre that specialises in a particular treatment.
+Depending on the type of cancer, they may recommend that you travel to a centre that specialises in a particular treatment.

-There are some excellent regional cancer centres in Australia, and some regional specialists treat many cancer patients.
+There are excellent regional cancer centres in Australia, and some regional specialists treat many cancer patients.
 However, some regional specialists treat far fewer cancer cases than doctors in metropolitan areas, and there may be a long wait to see the visiting oncologist.

 View the Cancer Council NSW editorial policy.